-The council urged voters in 2008 to support Proposition 1A, which provided $9.95 billion for high-speed rail, but has gradually turned against the project as questions began to emerge about the rail line's design, ridership projections and funding plan.
+The vote, while significant, is hardly surprising.
+The council had urged voters in 2008 to support high-speed rail but has gradually turned against the project as questions began to emerge about the rail line's design, ridership projections and funding plan.
 Last year, the council took a position of "no confidence" against the rail authority.
 It has also decided to join Menlo Park, Atherton and a coalition of nonprofit groups in a lawsuit that challenges the rail authority's environmental analysis.

 In 2008, the rail authority had estimated that the cost for the San Francisco-to-Los Angeles line would be less than $40 billion.
 The business plan that the rail authority released last month showed the price tag climb to $98.5 billion.

-"This particular project as it's going right now is not what I voted for in 2008," Council member Nancy Shepherd, who co-authored the position statement, said Monday night.
+"This particular project as it's going right now is not what I voted for in 2008," Shepherd said.
 "At this point in time, it's important that our community understand that it's not the same project."

-The Monday vote underscores Palo Alto's status as the project's leading opponent.
+The Monday vote illustrates the dramatic shift in the council's position toward the high-speed-rail project and underscores Palo Alto's status as the project's leading opponent.
 It came at a time when the project is facing a storm of scrutiny at both the state and federal levels.

 Last week, several members of the U.S. Congress vehemently criticized the rail authority's funding plan, which relies largely on federal grants and on $11 billion in private investment.
 U.S. Rep. John Mica, R-Florida, who chairs the House Committee on Transportation and Infrastructure, predicted that the project will be a disaster and said it is "imploding every day."
 He blasted the project for its cost overruns and questioned the rail authority's choice of a Central Valley segment as the line's starting point.